herbncrypto/matienzo.org/source/_posts/2013-02-18-emotion-archives-and-interactive-fiction.markdown

 It doesn't even have to be Twine, but it makes sense because it's already out there.

 I don't want to worry about the problems of the semantic web.
 Provenance is an issue near and dear to my heart but focusing on that it this point stands to complicate the entire task of building this.
-If they care about what we're doing, maybe what we're doing matters more than we think.
+Worrying about the "proper way" to build this stands only to get in the way and threaten the necessity of this being a grassroots project.
+I want this to be more than an academic exercise.
+If the semantic web community cares about what we're doing, maybe what we're doing matters more than we think.

 By taking back or taking issue with linked data through our stories built on a free/libre tool, we are committing a political act.
 We are fighting back and we're taking the whole world of knowledge either with us or standing in opposition to it.